-Make sure you apply for the necessary permissions early (preferably as you are preparing your thesis for examination) so that you allow sufficient time to receive an answer before your final thesis is ready to be lodged with the Adelaide Graduate Centre.
+Make sure you apply for the necessary permissions early (preferably as you are preparing your thesis for examination) so that you allow sufficient time to receive an answer before your final thesis is ready to be lodged with the Adelaide Graduate Research School.
 If you cannot obtain written permission for any items, they should be clearly identified so that library staff can remove them from the online digital copy if necessary.
-An errata sheet containing a list of pages, sections and/ or numbered figures that need to be assessed should be prepared and provided together with the copy of the final thesis.
+An errata sheet containing a list of pages, sections and/or numbered figures that need to be assessed should be prepared and provided together with the copy of the final thesis.

-A template for recording third party copyright material included in your thesis and example permission letters are available from:
+A template for recording third party copyright material included in your thesis and example permission letters are available from: ua.edu.au/library/library-services/copyright-advice/copyright-and-theses copyright ownership.
+Any questions relating to the identification, acknowledgement or removal of copyright material in your digital thesis should be addressed to the Copyright and Licensing Coordinator:

-www.ua.edu.au/library/library-services/ copyright-advice/copyright-and-theses

 Except where copyright is owned by others, copyright ownership of the thesis remains with you as the author.
-This will remain the case unless you choose to transfer it to another entity; the act of making a digital copy of the thesis available on the web in no way transfers copyright ownership.
-Any questions relating to the identification, acknowledgement or removing of copyrighted material in your digital thesis should be addressed to the Coordinator, Copyright and Open Access for advice: copyright@adelaide.edu.au
+This will remain the case unless you choose to transfer it to another entity; the act of making a digital copy of the thesis available on the web in no way transfers copyright@adelaide.edu.au

-Refer also to the copyright information in the Conduct of Research section of this handbook.
+Refer also to the copyright information in the Conduct of Research section of this handbook